conradakunga/Blog/_posts/2022-08-01-using-httpclient-to-post-json-in-c-net.md

 response = await client.PostAsJsonAsync("Create", otherPerson, ctx);
 ```

-If your upstream API is very conservative about the JSON it accepts, or has some non-default configurations, you can configure how you want the serialization of your object to be done.
+If your upstream API is very conservative about the JSON it accepts, or has some non-default configurations, you can configure how you want the serialization of your object to be done using a [JsonSerializerOptions](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializeroptions?view=net-6.0) object.

 Like so: